-We have audited the financial statements of the Chief Constable for West Mercia (the 'Chief Constable') for the year ended 31 March 2018 which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies and include the police pension fund financial statements of West Mercia comprising the Fund Account and the notes to the financial statements.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18.
+We have audited the financial statements of the Chief Constable of West Mercia Police (the 'Chief Constable') for the year ended 31 March 2020 which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement and the notes to the financial statements, including the summary of significant accounting policies on pages 22 to 28, and include the police pension fund financial statements comprising the Police Pension Fund Account and the Notes to the Police Pension Fund Account.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2019/20.

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the financial position of the Chief Constable as at 31 March 2018 and of its expenditure and income for the year then ended; - have been prepared properly in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18; and - have been prepared in accordance with the requirements of the Local Audit and Accountability Act 2014.
+- give a true and fair view of the financial position of the Chief Constable as at 31 March 2020 and of its expenditure and income for the year then ended; - have been properly prepared in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2019/20; and - have been prepared in accordance with the requirements of the Local Audit and Accountability Act 2014.